-The course is divided into three areas, the philosophy of religion, ethics and Christianity.
-In the philosophy of religion, students study issues surrounding whether God’s existence can be proved, and how an all-loving and all-powerful God could have created a world full of evil and suffering, whether certain types of experiences can be said to prove God’s existence, and the complexities surrounding religious language and miracles.
-In ethics, you will study how people may work out what the right choice is and study both moral and ethical theories investigating their strengths and weaknesses and their compatibilities with the teaching of the world’s religions.
+The course is divided into three areas: philosophy of religion, ethics and Christianity.
+You will study the issues surrounding whether God’s existence can be proved and the complexities surrounding religious language and miracles.
+In ethics, you will study both religious and non-religious ethical theories, investigating their strengths and weaknesses.

 GCSE grade 5 in English language or English literature.

 A level results day 8:30am on 10th August 2021